20 Other Ways to Say “Why Do You Ask?” (With Examples)

 This synonymous term invites the other person to elaborate, creating a more dialogue constructive atmosphere.
 It’s particularly useful in business contexts.

-See also 20 Other Ways to Say "I'm Happy for You" (with Examples)
+See also 20 Other Ways to Say "No Problem" (With Examples)

 Sample usage (In a team meeting):